on-api/on-api/2.6.0/spec_sp/contacts.md

 ### spTicketReference

-The spTicketReference, used for tracking, that was provided by the SP for a related ticket created via ON-API.
+The spTicketReference, used for tracking, that was provided by the SP for a related ticket created via ON-endpoint.

 * Data format: [text](../common/dataformats.md#text)
 * Mandatory if reason is not provided